Quantitative form of certain k-plane transform inequalities: Weak interaction

 The first sum is called principal sum (and its components principal terms) while the second is called interaction sum (and its components interaction terms); this is a notion we will encounter again below.
-It would not be too hard to prove that the principal sum tends to $0$ as $n$ tends to infinity.
-This would follow from Lemma \ref{lem:concentr}.
+It is not be too hard to prove that the principal sum tends to $0$ as $n$ tends to infinity: it follows from Lemma \ref{lem:concentr}.
 However, there are too many terms in the interaction sum.
 Lemma \ref{lem:concentr} would not be of any help.
-Approaches of this type have however been made in \cite{christ:qe}, see the proof of Theorem 1.6.
-We believe it is possible to treat it with the same methods.
-However, we have chosen to take another, simpler, path.\\
+Approaches of this type have however proved to work modulo extra work, see \cite{Christ2}, Theorem 1.6.
+We chose to take here another path.\\

-Indeed let us get inspired by Lions in his famous paper \cite{lions}.
+Let us get inspired by \cite{lions}.
 We introduce the quantities

 Then the following convexity inequality is satisfied: for all $0 < \alpha < 1$,